9track/FlashFloppy-wiki/Host-Platforms.md

 # python FlashFloppy/scripts/edsk_fix_speedlock.py robocop.dsk robocop_fixed.dsk
 ```

+#### Spectrum +3: Physical Connection of a Standard Gotek

+See [here][cpc-pins] for guidance on connecting the Spectrum +3's 26-pin cable
+to the Gotek 34-pin header.
+Also note that the +3's power cable has
++5v and +12v reversed: you must use an adapter or otherwise somehow insert
+the power connector backwards.
+If you do not, you will damage your Gotek
+and destroy any USB stick that you insert!

+Note that Gotek clones designed specifically for CPC and Spectrum +3
+will use the data and power connectors as-is, and the above should be
+ignored.

 ## Tandy Color Computer

 Requires `host = tandy-coco` in FF.CFG to indentify DSK images as JVC format.